seeajay1/seeajay1.github.io/index.md

      also whatever is not the case.
 1.13 The facts in logical space are the world.
 1.2  The world divides into facts.
-1.21 Each item can be the case or not the case
+1.21 Each item can be the case or not the case while everything else remains the same.
 ```

 ### Markdown